open-risk/equinox/README.md

 ![Admin Page](docs/source/admin.png)

-The admin is our main workbench
+The admin styled via jazzmin is our main workbench

 ## Credits

-* The Python and Django ecosystems and the many powerful software components (GeoDjango, Jazzmin, ... full list coming)
+* The Python / Django ecosystems with the many powerful software components (full list coming)
+  * django-jazzmin, a drop-in theme for django admin, that utilises AdminLTE 3.2 & Bootstrap 5
 * The GHG Protocol
 * The Partnership for Carbon Accounting Financials
 * The European Banking Authority